-Catalyst Community Developments Society - 501-211 E. Georgia Street, Vancouver, BC V6A 1Z6 604.649.7969 that a public Salppointed July when m CS bmi

-A To prevent / deter drivers short Disutting down 200 A, 200 B, + 74th Avenue + 13 Avenue and speeders rushing to get to the development.
+Catalyst Community Developments Society - 501-211 E. Georgia Street, Vancouver, BC V6A 1Z6 604.649.7969 to prevent / deter drivers short Harting down 200 A, 200 B, + 74th Avenue + 13 Avenue and speeders rushing to get to the development.
 Traffic coloning will encourage drivers to stay on main thorough Fares.

-COMMENT FORM Public Information Meeting- Open House Wednesday, July 11, 2018 for Proposed Rezoning/OCP Amendment/Subdivision/ Development Permit at 20097 72nd Avenue, Langley BC
+COMMENT FORM Public Information Meeting- Open House Wednesday, July 11, 2018 for Proposed Rezoning/OCP Amendment/Subdivision/ Development Permit at 20097 72nd Avenue, Langley BC that a public Salppointed July when m , CS pmi

 What aspects of the proposal do you like?
 Why?
-WEING 750 im se that
+WEING 750 im re they